Facebook invests $5.7 billion in Reliance unit, plans digital services for Indian grocers

-BENGALURU (Reuters) - Facebook (FB.O) will spend $5.7 billion to take just under 10% of Reliance Industries’ (RELI.NS) digital unit, seeking to roll out services for India’s grocers and other small businesses by capitalising upon WhatsApp’s already extensive reach within the country.
+BENGALURU (Reuters) - Facebook (FB.O) will spend $5.7 billion to take just under 10% of Reliance Industries’ (RELI.NS) digital unit, seeking to roll out services for India’s grocers and other small businesses by capitalising upon WhatsApp’s extensive reach within the country.

-The stake in Jio Platforms, Facebook’s biggest acquisition since it bought WhatsApp for $22 billion in 2014, will help Reliance slash away at a heavy debt load incurred as it expanded aggressively into telecoms and retail.
-Shares in the country’s biggest conglomerate soared 12% on the news.
+The Jio Platforms deal, Facebook’s biggest acquisition since it bought WhatsApp for $22 billion in 2014, will help Reliance slash away at a heavy debt load incurred as it expanded aggressively into telecoms and retail.

+Shares in the country’s biggest conglomerate closed 10% up after rising as much as 12% earlier on the news, contributing nearly half the gains on the NSE Nifty 50 index on Wednesday.

+The deal is the eighth largest in Asia this year based on transaction value, according to Refinitiv data, and comes at a time when the coronavirus outbreak has badly hit M&A activity globally.

+For the first time since September 2004, no M&A deal worth more than $1 billion was announced worldwide last week.

-Under the deal, Reliance’s online retail unit JioMart will work together with WhatsApp, which counts India as its largest market with 400 million users, to connect business owners with their customers.
+Reliance’s JioMart, which brings offline retailers online, will work together with WhatsApp, which counts India as its largest market with 400 million users, to connect business owners with their customers, the companies said.

 “In the near future JioMart...and WhatsApp will empower nearly 30 million small Indian kirana (grocery) shops to digitally transact with every customer in their neighborhood,” Mukesh Ambani, Reliance’s CEO and Asia’s richest man, said in a video statement.